 | 2014 |

-Human SYCP3 forms a highly-elongated helical tetramer of 20 nm length.
-N-terminal sequences extending from each end of the rod-like structure bind double-stranded DNA, enabling SYCP3 to link distant sites along the sister chromatid.
-SYCP3 self-assembles into regular filamentous structures resembling the known morphology of the SC lateral element. |
+Human SYCP3 forms a highly-elongated helical tetramer of ~20 nm length.
+N-terminal sequences extending from each end of the rod-like structure bind double-stranded DNA, enabling SYCP3 to bridge distant sites along the sister chromatid.
+SYCP3 self-assembles into regular filamentous structures resembling the SC lateral element morphology. |

 eLife |